How was week one for you?

 You must be missing that coffee by now?
 I know I am, and I’m even just a decaf drinker – psychology is everything, don’t laugh!
 If you need a hot drink fix, check out the beautiful nourishing warm spiced almond milk.

-You could also order a dandelion almond milk or whole milk at a cafe like About Life or check out the Masala Milk or other delectables at Orchard St for sugar free, caffeine free options.
+You could also make your own dandelion almond milk or check out the Masala Milk or other delectables at Orchard St for sugar free, caffeine free options.
 Try to focus on discovery, instead of deprivation.

 The Spring Wellness Sprouted Quinoa loaf is made with sprouted quinoa, millet, coconut oil and veggies.
 Nothing else, so it’s a great ’30 days’ approved bread.
 Radley, the maker, has full list of where you can get it from on his site, so check it out here.
 Here’s another must-try recipe for super yummy bread.

 Maybe you’re missing something like chips?
 These beet leaf chips are super delicious and what’s extra awesome about them, is that it means we don’t waste the beautiful leaves off a bunch of beets – So much nutritional and tasty goodness there.
 I made the call recently that I prefer them to kale chips.
 Up to you to decide.
 Here they are.